HC-SR04 Ultrasonic Sensor Pinout, Working & Arduino Projects

 First, connect the sensor with Arduino as shown below.

-Connect Vcc and Gnd pin of the ultrasonic sensor to 5 v and GND pin of Arduino respectively.
+Connect the VCC and GND pins of the sensor to the 5 v and GND pins of Arduino respectively.

-Connect trigger and echo pin to any digital input /op pins.
-I am connecting the trigger pin to digital pin 6 and echo to digital pin 7.
+Connect the trigger and echo pin to digital pin 6 and echo to digital pin 7.

 Upload the program given below to your Arduino board.